-One of New York’s most recognized forecasters; Janice Huff is the weekday chief meteorologist for NBC 4 New York delivering weather reports for the station's New York Live, 5 p.m, 6 p.m, 11 p.m newscasts and New York Nightly News at 7 p.m on New York Nonstop, the 24 hour news, information and lifestyle digital channel.
+One of New York’s most recognized forecasters, Janice Huff is the weekday chief meteorologist for NBC 4 New York, delivering weather reports for the station's News 4 New York 5 p.m., 6 p.m. and 11 p.m. newscasts.

-Huff is a member of the American Meteorological Society, the National Association of Black Journalists, the National Academy of Television Arts and Sciences, Alpha Kappa Alpha Sorority, and the Friar’s Club.
+Huff is a member of the National Weather Association, The American Meteorological Society, the National Association of Black Journalists, the National Academy of Television Arts and Sciences, Alpha Kappa Alpha Sorority, and the Friars Club.

 A native of Manhattan, Huff graduated from Florida State University at Tallahassee with a major in Meteorology.

 Huff is married and resides in New Jersey.